 Is Occupational Therapy and OT School Right For You?

-If you’re wondering if going through the rigors of an occupational therapy graduate program is even worth it, and aren’t really that interested in occupational therapy, I would recommend you think twice about applying.
+If you’re wondering if going through the rigors of an occupational therapy graduate program is worth it, and you aren’t really that interested in occupational therapy, I would recommend you think twice about applying.

-If you know you do want to be an OT, I don’t want this article to freak you out or deter you from applying to OT school.
+If you know you do want to be an OT, I don’t want this article to stress you out or deter you from applying to OT school.
 I just want to give a realistic picture of what you can expect in OT school.

 Remember, if you’re truly passionate about becoming an OT and have made it through the acceptance process, you can totally do it!

-So Is the Stress of Occupational Therapy School Worth It?
+So is the Stress of Occupational Therapy School Worth It?

 Yes, absolutely!
 While OT school was personally hardest schooling (and time) of my life, I have never regretted my decision.
 I can’t imagine working in any other career, and even after over four years of practicing, I still love helping patients progress and meet their goals to live their best life.

 If you know that occupational therapy is the right career for you, accept the challenge and know that you can do it!
 If occupational therapy is your passion, you can get through OT school and feel confident in your decision to become an OT.